Journalist Aakar Patel arrested for tweets on PM Narendra Modi’s caste, later granted bail

 The complainant went on to list all the various Hindu surnames that come from the Teli-Ghanchi caste and said: “My caste is Hindu-Ghanchi, which is completely different from Muslim Ghanchis.
 We follow the Hindu religion and we have nothing to do with the Muslim Ghanchis who were involved in the Godhra kaand [incident].
 By tweeting that the accused in the Godhra kaand come from the same community as PM Modi, he was intentionally trying to create communal hatred between Hindus and Muslims and shatter all the systems of the country.
 It has hurt the sentiments of people from the Teli-Ghanchi community and caused us physical and mental damage.”

-On Wednesday, Patel tweeted that he has been told to hand in all his devices next week for an examination by the Forensic Science Laboratory.
+On Wednesday, Patel tweeted that he was told to hand in all his devices next week for examination by the Forensic Science Laboratory.
 “Will be available only [on] email till I get them back,” he added.

 The journalist, who is also the former executive director of human rights advocacy group Amnesty International, was charged under Section 153A of the Indian Penal Code for “promoting enmity between different groups on grounds of religion, race, place of birth, residence, language, etc. and doing acts prejudicial to maintenance of harmony”.